Truro murders: Victims

 All the murder victims had been strangled, although there was a strong suspicion that the last of them, Lamb, had been alive when buried.

-Criminologist Professor Paul Wilson has suggested that had Worrell not been killed, the Truro murders may have become a much more devastating killing spree, as Worrell was following the "established behaviour of some serial killers" with the time between murders getting shorter.
+Criminologist Paul Wilson has suggested that had Worrell not died, the Truro murders may have become a much more devastating killing spree, as Worrell was following the "established behaviour of some serial killers" with the time between murders getting shorter.
 Miller himself told Worrell's girlfriend before his arrest that, "It was getting worse lately.
 It was happening more often.
 It was perhaps a good thing that Chris died".

-Worrell was a 'serial psychopathic–sexually sadistic homicide offender' who has been called Australia's BTK killer, named after Dennis Rader, a United States serial killer, who called himself the BTK (Bind them, Torture them, Kill them) Killer.
+Worrell was a "serial psychopathic–sexually sadistic homicide offender" who has been called "Australia's BTK", a reference to the pseudonym of US serial murderer Dennis Rader.

 Accused

 Miller stood trial for the murders, and was found guilty of six of the seven murders (with the exception of the first murder, Veronica Knight) on 12 March 1980.
 Unusually, he was convicted of murder despite allegedly having never touched a victim; he was sentenced to the maximum six consecutive terms of life imprisonment.

 The testimony at his trial revealed a terrifying story.
-Miller and Worrell would cruise the city streets every night in Worrell's 1969 blue-and-white Plymouth Valiant wagon, looking for women that Worrell could have sex with.
+Miller and Worrell would cruise the city streets every night in Worrell's 1969 blue-and-white Chrysler Valiant (VF) wagon, looking for women that Worrell could have sex with.
 Worrell was 23, charismatic and good-looking, so Worrell had no trouble in regularly "picking up" local girls for casual sex.
 Miller would drive Worrell and the woman to a secluded place, where Worrell would have sex with the women, often after tying them up, while Miller waited outside the car.
 Miller would then drive them back into town and drop them off.

 Miller described how the "pick-ups" became more and more terrifying.
 First, Worrell started occasionally raping the women who refused his advances.
 Then he started murdering them.
 Miller was unaware that murder would occur prior to it happening; he stated that it only happened some times and not others.
 It appeared that as the violence increased, Miller became increasingly fearful of Worrell.